Gadabuursi: Distribution

 Richard Francis Burton (1856) describes the Harrawa Valley in the Gadabuursi country, as within sight of Harar:

 "In front, backed by the dark hills of Harar, lay the Harawwah valley."

 Captain H.G.C Swayne R.E.
 (1895) describes the Harrawa Valley as traditional Gadabuursi territory:

 "On 5th September we descended into the Harrawa Valley in the Gadabursi country, and back on to the high ban again at Sarír, four days later.
 We then marched along the base of the Harar Highlands, reaching Sala Asseleh on 13th September.
 We had experienced heavy thunder-storms with deluges of rain daily, and had found the whole country deserted."

 Captain H.G.C Swayne R.E.
 (1895) describes the Harrawa Valley as occupying an important strategic position in the Gadabuursi country:

 "The position of the Samawé ruins would favour a supposition that some power holding Harar, and having its northern boundary along the hills which wall in the southern side of the Harrawa valley, had built the fort to command the Gáwa Pass, which is one of the great routes from the Gadabursi country up on to the Marar Prairie."

-Richard Francis Burton describes the Gadabuursi and Geri Somali clans as extending to within sight of Harar.
+Richard Francis Burton describes the Gadabuursi as extending to within sight of Harar:

+"Though almost in sight of Harar, our advance was impeded by the African traveller's bane.
+The Gudabursi tribe was at enmity with the Girhi, and, in such cases, the custom is for your friends to detain you and for their enemies to bar your progress.
+Shermarkay had given me a letter to the Gerad Adan, chief of the Girhi; a family feud between him and his brother-in-law, our Gudabursi protector, rendered the latter chary of commiting himself."

 The Gadabuursi, along with the Geri, Issa and Karanle Hawiye represent the most native and indigenous Somali tribes in Harar.